-Adds new definitions or clarifies existing definitions for "covered defense information," "covered contractor information system," "export control," the "other" category of CDI, and "operationally critical support."

-- Directs that DFARS provisions 252.204-7008 and 252.204-7012 should not be used in solicitations and contracts "solely" for commercial-off-the-shelf (COTS) items. - Amends DFARS 252.204-7000 to clarify that fundamental research, by definition, does not involve any CDI. - Amends DFARS 252.204-7012 to: - provide guidance on requests to vary from NIST SP 800-171 security controls and mandate that subcontractors notify the prime contractor (or next higher tier subcontractor) when submitting such a variance request; - clarify that contractors must implement safeguarding requirements on all covered contractor information systems, not just those that support the performance of work on the contract; - confirm that contractors are not required to implement any security requirements if an authorized representative of the DoD Chief Information Officer (CIO) has adjudicated a request to vary or determined that a security control is not applicable; - require contractors to ensure that external cloud service providers (CSPs) used in performance of a contract to store, process, or transmit any CDI must: (i) meet security requirements equivalent to those established by the Government for FedRAMP moderate baseline; and (ii) comply with DFARS 252.204-7012's reporting, protection, and access requirements; and - clarify that the clause must be flowed down to subcontractors when CDI is necessary for performance of the subcontract. - Modifies DFARS 239.7602-1 to provide two exceptions where a contracting officer may award a contract to acquire cloud services from a CSP that has not been granted a provisional authorization by the Defense Information System Agency (DISA).
+- Adds new definitions or clarifies existing definitions for "covered defense information," "covered contractor information system," "export control," the "other" category of CDI, and "operationally critical support." - Directs that DFARS provisions 252.204-7008 and 252.204-7012 should not be used in solicitations and contracts "solely" for commercial-off-the-shelf ("COTS") items. - Amends DFARS 252.204-7000 to clarify that fundamental research, by definition, does not involve any CDI. - Amends DFARS 252.204-7012 to: - provide guidance on requests to vary from NIST SP 800-171 security controls and mandate that subcontractors notify the prime contractor (or next higher tier subcontractor) when submitting such a variance request; - clarify that contractors must implement safeguarding requirements on all covered contractor information systems, not just those that support the performance of work on the contract; - o confirm that contractors are not required to implement any security requirements if an authorized representative of the DoD Chief Information Officer ("CIO") has adjudicated a request to vary or determined that a security control is not applicable; - state that external cloud service providers ("CSPs") used to store, process, or transmit any CDI for internal contractor systems must: (i) meet security requirements equivalent to those estab-